-In low-income communities... there is a lack of thought going on for what is happening.
-[People] do self-destructive things, [such as] taking or selling drugs... [being] advocates of self, culture, and community is becoming aware and conscious of what you are doing individually, [and] being an advocate.
-If you see someone selling drugs, you tell them, 'if you are selling drugs, do you realize you are hurting yourself [and your] community?'
+▲ In low-income communities... there is a lack of thought going on for what is happening.
+People do self-destructive things, such as taking or selling drugs... being advocates of self, culture, and community is becoming aware and conscious of what you are doing individually and being an advocate.
+If you see someone selling drugs, you tell them, 'If you are selling drugs, do you realize you are hurting yourself and your community?'
 And that culture is happening all over America.
 It does not have to be just selling drugs...
-We can fix ourselves but being advocates for community means looking out for [others].
-So, if we see someone else selling drugs, we are going to help them out.
+We can fix ourselves but being advocates for community means looking out for others.
+So, if we see someone selling drugs, we are going to help them out.

-Adrian Williams relayed that the youth are becoming strong advocates, as demonstrated by two MWLA classes that wrote letters to their school principals expressing their desire to have an MWLA class every day, like a math, English or science class.
+Adrian Williams relayed that the youth are becoming strong advocates.
+For example, two MWLA classes wrote letters to their school principals advocating for a daily MWLA class, like a math, English or science class.
 According to A. Williams the youth "will let folks know this is what they want and what they need."
-While youth being vocal about their needs can be uncomfortable to some adults, A. Williams noted that MWLA encourages and embraces youth advocacy because, "if we create advocates, they have to be advocates all around, not just here and there when we [adults] want it."
+While youth being vocal about their needs can be uncomfortable to some adults, A. Williams noted that MWLA encourages and embraces youth advocacy because, "if we create advocates, they have to be advocates all around, not just here and there when we adults want it."
 Strother iterated, that in MWLA, "we do not study leadership, we practice it."